 Prayagraj Uttar Pradesh, India Travel Guide

-Religious Site Visits: Cover shoulders and knees.
+Religious Location Visits: Cover shoulders and knees.
 Women need a scarf/shawl for head covering.
 Remove shoes before temples/mosques.
 Wear easy slip-on/off footwear.
 General Sightseeing: Comfortable, airy clothes for walking outdoors.
 Formal Events: Few for tourists.
 Smart casual usually sufficient.

 Waterproof shoes or quick-drying flip-flops are advisable during rainy months.